 Some dental patients falsely believe that if you have a mouth full of dental implants, your days of visiting the dentist for routine check-ups are over.
 After all, why would you need to see a dentist if all you have are false teeth?
 Others who just have one or a few dental implants placed might feel that those replacement teeth don’t need any particular care or attention.
-Our doctors are here to tell you that both ideas are misconceptions.
+Associated Oral & Maxillofacial Surgeons are here to tell you that both ideas are misconceptions.
 Whether you have one dental implant or an entire mouth full of them, you need to practice the same proper oral hygiene that you would if you had an entire mouth full of natural teeth.

 Dental Implants Patients Should Visit Their Dentist Twice a Year for Bi-annual Cleanings and Check-Ups